plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 image: /uploads/outbound-link-click-tracking.png
 image-alt: How to automatically track external link clicks using your site analytics
 ---
 Outbound links play a significant role on the open web, but how do you track clicks on outbound links using your website analytics?
-Here's a guide on how to automate the external link click tracking on your website using Google Analytics and Plausible Analytics.
+Here's a guide on how to automate external link click tracking on your site using Google Analytics and Plausible Analytics.
 Let's get started.

 1. Ordered list
 {:toc}